'Absolute chaos' at Gatwick Airport

 "Services from Brighton towards London Victoria after 17:00 are expected to be extremely busy and journey times to be extended as a result."

-Aimee Atkinson made it back to Brighton but said the "trains were absolutely rammed".
+Passenger Aimee Atkinson made it back to Brighton but said the "trains were absolutely rammed".

 She tweeted: "Absolute chaos and fights @Gatwick_Airport trying to get rail replacement to Brighton @SouthernRailUK sort it out!
 A few workers trying to manage hundreds of people.
 My mum had to step in and help with crowd control."

-Southern said planned engineering work between Gatwick Airport and Three Bridges means buses are running between the stations instead of trains.
+Southern apologised and said "Demand has been incredibly high and we have been getting as many buses as possible through to reduce queues."

-It added: "Services tomorrow [Monday] are expected to be extremely busy as further good weather has been predicted."
+It added that services on Monday "are expected to be extremely busy as further good weather has been predicted".